Snowy Plover Monitoring and Protection

 The Pacific coast population breeds primarily on coastal beaches from Washington to Baja, California often nesting in flat, open sandy areas just in front of coastal foredunes.
 Breeding occurs from March to September.
 Plover nests consist of small, shallow scrapes, often lined with beach debris.
 Parents incubate the nest for up to four weeks.
-The plover chicks are percocial, leaving the nest withing hours of hatching, and following the parents to suitable feeding areas.
+The plover chicks are precocial, leaving the nest within hours of hatching, and following the parents to suitable feeding areas.
 The parents, primarily the male, will rear the brood until they fledge, approximately four weeks.

 Available breeding habitat and nesting success have been significantly reduced due to increased human activity (modification or curtailment of available habitat), beach erosion, and the introduction of exotic plant and animal species such as European beachgrass (Ammophila arenaria) and the Eastern red fox.
 In addition, the breeding season coincides with the greatest recreational use of beaches.
 Beach visitors can also leave behind garbage that may attract other opportunistic predators such as the striped skunk or American crow.